lowik25/OSTcompil/README.md

-# Custom OST for Risk of Rain 2
+# compilation of OST for Risk of Rain 2

-A mod that allows you to customize the Risk of Rain 2 soundtrack with your own music tracks.
-Either build your own OST or use it to make your own mod, just credit if you do please!
+A mod that replace the Risk of Rain 2 soundtrack with OST from: Nier replicant and automata, Persona 3 and 5, clair obscur expedition 33 and much more

 ## Requirements